The-Egg-Corp/wails-build-action/README.md

 # wails-build-action
 > [!NOTE]
-> This is a fork of [dAppServer/wails-build-action@v2](https://github.com/marketplace/actions/wails-build-action) and is currently not on the marketplace.
+> This is a fork of [dAppServer/wails-build-action](https://github.com/marketplace/actions/wails-build-action).

 GitHub action to build a [Wails](https://wails.io) v2 project.
 By default, the action will build and upload the results to github, on a tagged build it will also upload to the release.